-Keeping children safe during community activities, after-school clubs and tuition
+Keeping children safe during community activities, after-school clubs and tuition activities).
+As with any safeguarding allegation, Widford School will follow our safeguarding policies and procedures, including informing the LADO where appropriate.

-As a provider St Meryl School have a legal duty of care to try to ensure our environment is safe for children who visit in addition to those who already attend our setting.
+As a provider Widford School have a legal duty of care to try to ensure our environment is safe for children who visit in addition to those who already attend our setting.

-We may receive an allegation or concern relating to an incident that happened when an individual or organisation were using our school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
-As with any safeguarding allegation, St Meryl School will follow our safeguarding policies and procedures, including informing the LADO where appropriate.
+We may receive an allegation or concern relating to an incident that happened when an individual or organisation were using our school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular